-The Russian-born pianist Vladimir Horowitz (1903-1989) is a true legend, and his name is still synonymous with the consummate piano virtuoso.
+The Russian-born pianist Vladimir Horowitz (1903-1989) is a true legend, and his name is forever synonymous with the consummate piano virtuoso.
 He electrified his audiences with his stupendous technique and his remarkable ability to draw out the tonal color of the piano.
-He was also a nervous performer, and withdrew from the stage on numerous occasions.
-Some of his many recorded performances are indeed messy, but at his best, he is a virtuoso without peer.
-He enjoyed a twilight performing career in his eighties, when his playing was noted more for color, charm, and finesse than for the incredible bravura of his younger years.
+At his best he was without peer, but he was also a nervous performer, and some of his performances are indeed messy.
+He withdrew from the stage on numerous occasions, though ultimately he enjoyed a twilight performing career into his eighties, when his playing was noted more for color, charm, and finesse than for the incredible bravura of his younger years.

 The legendary Argentine pianist Martha Argerich recently celebrated her 75th birthday.
 A phenomenal natural talent, she won two major international competitions at age 16, then returned at age 24 in 1965 as the gold-medal winner of the Chopin International Competition in Warsaw.
-Since then, she has never been off the international stage, thrilling audiences with her bravura technique and intuitive musicality as a solo and chamber musician.
+Since then, she has never been off the international stage, thrilling audiences with her bravura technique and intuitive, electrifying musicality as a solo and chamber musician.

 Enjoy the young, blazing, Martha Argerich performing Chopin’s Scherzo in c# minor, Op 37 (above) and the glorious Prokofiev Third Piano Concerto in C Major Op 26 with Andre Previn and the London Symphony Orchestra (below).